madeline-scyphers/Procyon-Wiki/docs/Factions/Sah'iir.md

 - [[./Suneaters|Suneaters]]

 ## Situation
 The Sah'iir have earned their place by being too important to the Hegemony to get rid of.
 While not technically a Guild, they guard the secrets of ansibles as if they were one.
-They have detected a signal from [[../Procyon/index|Procyon]] when a Precursor ansible was activated and have come to investigate.
+They have detected a signal from [[../Procyon/index|Procyon]] when a Precursor ansible was activated and have c